 The main advantage of Big Data Sets is the ability to create pre-calculated cubes resulting in a rapid speedup of reports loading times.

 Creating Big Data Set

-Big Data Set can be created by clicking on the link Create big data set in the Action menu on Data Sets page, filling in the name of the big data set and clicking on Create.
+Big Data Set can be created by clicking on the link Create big data set in the Action menu on the Data Sets page, filling in the name of the big data set, and clicking on Create.